 FLEA MARKETS | Budapest | Petőfi Csarnok

-If a flea market exists in a city, I’ll find it.
+If there’s a flea market in a city, I’m there.
 On Saturdays in Budapest, the Petőfi Csarnok in City Park fills up with vendors selling everything from bric a brac to shampoo, with some antiques thrown into the mix.

 It’s a colorful mix of merchandise…and characters.